Razchek/Unispect/README.md

 # Features

   - Display type definitions from classes, structures, interfaces and enums
-  - Display field definitions including offsets, types and static values
+  - Display field definitions including offsets, types and static values *¹
-  - Automatic deobfuscation of obfuscated names *
+  - Automatic deobfuscation of obfuscated names *²
+  - Save processed information to a formatted document for manual digestion
   - Plugin interface for custom memory access implementations
   - Track types in more detail in the inspector by simply clicking on the base or extended type

+ *¹_Static values are still being implemented_
- *_These are hashed and will match between users, but they will not match de4dot's naming_
+ *²_These are hashed and will match between users, but they will not match de4dot's naming_

 ![Screenshot2](https://github.com/Razchek/Unispect/blob/master/Screenshots/screenshot2.png?raw=true)